pataruco/ga-diageo/README.md

-# General Assembly Intro to Code workshop
+# General Assembly / Diageo

 ## What it is?